Olexandr43/PvZ-JS-2.0/README.md

 *   **Jalapeno (🌶️):** Costs 125 sun.
 An instant-use plant that creates a wall of fire, dealing massive damage (90) to and destroying all zombies in an entire lane.
 It also melts any ice trails left by Zombonis.
 *   **Ice-shroom (🧊):** Costs 75 sun.
 An instant-use plant that freezes every zombie on the entire screen, stopping them in their tracks for 4 seconds and dealing minor damage.
 *   **Doom-shroom (🍄):** Costs 125 sun.
 A highly destructive instant-use plant that explodes in a massive 7x5 area, dealing huge damage (90) to all zombies caught in the blast.
 It leaves a temporary, unplantable crater at its location.
-*   **Threepeater (🎋):** Costs 325 sun.
-A versatile offensive plant that shoots peas in three lanes simultaneously: its own lane, the lane above, and the lane below.
-*   **Cactus (🌵):** Costs 125 sun.
-A special offensive plant that fires piercing spikes.
-These spikes can hit multiple zombies in a row and are the primary way to pop the balloons of Balloon Zombies.
 *   **Blover (🍀):** Costs 125 sun.
 An instant-use plant that creates a strong gust of wind, blowing away all flying Balloon Zombies from the screen instantly.
 *   **Garlic (🧄):** Costs 50 sun.
 A defensive plant that doesn't attack but diverts any zombie that bites it into an adjacent lane.
 *   **Marigold (🌼):** Costs 50 sun.
 An economic plant that produces coins instead of sun (though the game describes this feature as "useless" for gameplay).